awsdocs/amazon-eks-user-guide/doc_source/connecting-cluster.md

 ## Next steps<a name="eks-connector-next"></a>

-If you have any issues with these steps, see [Troubleshooting issues in Amazon EKS Connector](troubleshooting-connector.md)\.
+If you have any issues with these steps, see [Troubleshoot Amazon EKS Connector issues](troubleshooting-connector.md)\.

-To grant additional [IAM principals](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_terms-and-concepts.html) access to the Amazon EKS console to view Kubernetes resources in a connected cluster, see [Granting access to an IAM principal to view Kubernetes resources on a cluster](connector-grant-access.md)\.
+To grant additional [IAM principals](https://docs.aws.amazon.com/IAM/latest/UserGuide/intro-structure.html) access to the Amazon EKS console to view Kubernetes resources in a connected cluster, see [Grant access to view Kubernetes cluster resources on an Amazon EKS console](connector-grant-access.md)\.